 The second part of the book is the confidence-building toolkit.
-The first tool presented was stoicism, which is something I’ve seen a number of people writing about recently, although I’ve never taken the time to really look into it.
+The first tool presented was stoicism, which I’ve seen a number of people writing about recently, although I’ve never taken the time to really look into it.
 My understanding of the author’s explanation is that it’s essentially being in the present without allowing ourselves to be swayed by the desire for pleasure or the desire to avoid pain.
 She acknowledges that some of what you might read about stoicism may trigger your bullsh*tometer; I always like it when someone is in tune with that kind of thing.

 Some of the other tools include temptation bundling (pairing something you don’t want to do with something you do want ) and getting to the “fuck it moment” where you override your fear and do a task anyway.